mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/cli/index.md

 # Prerequisites
 To get started with this tutorial, you should have access to a running DC/OS cluster with at least a single master node and 3 agent nodes (of which one is a public agent node).
 If you don't have these requirements set up, please follow the [setup instructions](/latest/installing/) for various cloud providers, on-premise, or vagrant setups.

 If you are unsure which option to choose, then we recommend using the <a href="https://downloads.dcos.io/dcos/stable/aws.html" target="_blank">AWS templates</a>.
-For this tutorial a setup with a single master node is sufficient, but for running production workloads you should have multiple master nodes.
+For this tutorial, a setup with a single master node is sufficient, but for running production workloads you should have multiple master nodes.

 # Objective
 You have access to your cluster and have already taken a first look at the GUI.
-You can also access the cluster from your local machine via the DC/OS CLI.
-By the end of this section you will have installed the DC/OS CLI and used it to explore your cluster.
+You can also access the cluster from your local machine using the DC/OS CLI.
+By the end of this section, you will have installed the DC/OS CLI and used it to explore your cluster.

 # Steps
   * Install the DC/OS CLI